spacetelescope/imexam/docs/imexam/updates.rst

 - The imexamine class was updated so that analysis functions could be more easily called by external entities.
 This was primarily to support ginga plugins, and a new imexam plugin for ginga.
 - A dictionary is now returned to the user when they request information on the active DS9 windows which are available.
 - Tests updated to be consistent with new package logging
-- Documentation and the jupyter examples updated
+- Documentation and the Jupyter examples updated
 - Fixed bug with loading user specified fits extensions for both ginga and ds9